cche/todo-txt.nvim/README.md

 - `<leader>td` - Show due tasks
 - `<leader>tz` - Archive completed tasks

-When in the todo list window:
+When in the todo list or due list window:

 - `<CR>` - Marks the selected todo item as complete
 - `q`    - Close the window